GabeSolarCheats/SolarHub/README.md

 Refunds or chargebacks are not permitted if you chargeback you will be blacklisted from using our services.

-WE DO NOT CONDONE CHEATING IN GAMES DO NOT ASK US HOW TO CHEAT OR EXPLOIT.
+WE DO NOT CONDONE CHEATING IN GAMES DO NOT ASK US HOW TO CHEAT OR EXPLOIT. (legal reasons)

 About me